ngisedsysle/A-Eye/README.md

 ### Prerequisites

 Before anything, you need to set up your board.
-This can be done by creating and flashing a petalinux, or on the Kria, by using the [Ubuntu](https://ubuntu.com/download/amd-xilinx) provided.
+This can be done by creating and flashing a petalinux (DEPRECATED), or on the Kria, by using the [Ubuntu 20.04](https://ubuntu.com/download/amd-xilinx) provided.

-For petalinux, please refer to this [user guide](https://docs.xilinx.com/r/en-US/ug1144-petalinux-tools-reference-guide).
+For petalinux (DEPRECATED), please refer to this [user guide](https://docs.xilinx.com/r/en-US/ug1144-petalinux-tools-reference-guide).
 Here are the most important commands :

 ```bash
 petalinux-create -t project --template zynq -n petaFromVivado # Create the workspace